ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 ## Streaming data to Kinesis

-The following walkthrough will describe the process to setup AWS Kinesis Data Streams in order to send streaming data and then read that data in Databricks for processing.
+The following walkthrough will describe the process of setting up AWS Kinesis Data Streams in order to send streaming data and then read that data in Databricks for processing.

 ### Create data streams using Kinesis Data Streams

-For this project three data streams were created using Kinesis Data Streams, one for each Pinterest table.
+For this project, three data streams were created using Kinesis Data Streams, one for each Pinterest table.

 Within the `AWS Kinesis` console:

-- Select `Data Streams` from the left hand panel.
+- Select `Data Streams` from the left-hand panel.
 - Click the `Create data stream` button
-- For this project the `Data stream name` will be `streaming-<USER_ID>-<TOPIC_SUFFIX>`
+- For this project, the `Data stream name` will be `streaming-USER_ID-TOPIC_SUFFIX`
-- For this use case the `On-demand capacity mode` will be used.
+- For this use case, the `On-demand capacity mode` will be used.
 - Click the `Create data stream` button

 Repeat these steps to create all three streams: